CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug where zombies could sometimes kill players outside of the spawn box.
 - Fixed an audio bug which occasionally caused popping sounds.
 - Fixed a bug which caused bullet tracer images to flicker occasionally (Roblox unloading and reloading the texture)
+- Fixed a bug which broke "foley" sounds when wearing armor/backpacks